MicrosoftDocs/azure-devops-docs/docs/integrate/previous-apis/wit/samples.md

 >    //create instance of work item tracking http client
 >    using (WorkItemTrackingHttpClient workItemTrackingHttpClient = new WorkItemTrackingHttpClient(_uri, _credentials))
 >    {
->        //execute the query to get the list of work items in teh results
+>        //execute the query to get the list of work items in the results
 >        WorkItemQueryResult workItemQueryResult = workItemTrackingHttpClient.QueryByWiqlAsync(wiql).Result;
 >
 >        //some error handling